isomerpages/moe-sengkanggreenpri/_partners/Parents/Parents Support Group (PSG).md

 exercising, dancing, singing and crafting.
 We shared valuable parenting tips and school information.</p>
 <p>My involvement through school activities is my way of showing support
-for my child's learnng journey.
+for my child's learning journey.
 In turn I hope it will motivate her to excel in school.</p>
-<p>My child and i have more common topics to discuss at home as well in whch
+<p>My child and i have more common topics to discuss at home as well in which
 I can relate better when she shared about her experiences in school.</p>
 <p>Together with my two Vice Chairpersons, Mdm Daisy Tan, and Mdm Chin Kai
 Li, we hope to bring new experiences and adventures to PSG in the coming